thinkmoney logo

 Spread the cost smartly

-If you like to shop early, make a plan.
-Spread staples across your normal weekly shop instead of doing one big panic buy.
+Spread the staples across your normal weekly shop instead of doing one big trolley dash that costs a fortune.

-Christmas dinner doesn’t have to cost a fortune.
-Focus on the foods your family loves, swap branded for own-brand, and don’t be afraid to break tradition.
-A little planning can save you cash and cut down on waste too.
+Christmas dinner doesn’t have to break the bank.
+Stick to the foods your family actually loves, swap branded for own-brand, and don’t be afraid to ditch tradition if no one’s bothered about bread sauce or eggnog.
+A bit of planning saves cash and cuts down on waste – win-win.

 < Back to articles